ygorcosta/wedeploy.com/ui/src/pages/tutorials/ruby/make-a-change.md

 ###### See it live

 Give it a few moments and then go check your project's URL again.
-Tou should see the text change to "You Rock!" because let's be honest, you do!
+You should see the text change to "You Rock!" because let's be honest, you do!

 <aside>